Introducing Avila University

 Assistant Vice President of Student Development and Success Office, Counseling and Career Services, Student Access Office, Retention and First Year Experience, Student Financial Services, TRIO Office - Student Support Services and Upward Bound.
 Computers, printer and quiet study space.

-Goppert Performing Arts Center/Borserine Nurse Education Center (1974)
+Goppert Performing Arts Center/Borserine Nurse Education Center (1974, renovated 2020)

 The newly expanded Goppert Performing Arts Center features Goppert Theatre with thrust proscenium stage and seating capacity of 450, the Black Box Theatre, Choir and Instrumental Music Hall, rehearsal halls, and an enlarged scene shop.
 Borserine Center houses the College of Liberal Arts and Social Sciences, the School of Nursing, classrooms, lounges, and nursing education resource center.